kusala-w/Entertainment-API/README.md

 # Entertainment-API
-API to handle all interaction with Entertainment data
+A Node API to handle all interaction with Entertainment data